LifeStance Health Group (NASDAQ:LFST) Downgraded by Zacks Investment Research to Sell

-Zacks Investment Research cut shares of LifeStance Health Group (NASDAQ:LFST – Get Rating) from a hold rating to a sell rating in a research note released on Friday, Zacks.com reports.
+LifeStance Health Group (NASDAQ:LFST – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Friday, Zacks.com reports.

 According to Zacks, “LifeStance Health Group Inc. is provider of virtual and in-person outpatient mental health care for children, adolescents and adults of mental health conditions.
 LifeStance Health Group Inc. is based in SCOTTSDALE, Ariz. “

-Several other research analysts have also weighed in on LFST.
-Morgan Stanley lowered their price target on LifeStance Health Group from $15.00 to $10.00 and set an equal weight rating on the stock in a research report on Friday, December 17th.
-The Goldman Sachs Group cut their target price on LifeStance Health Group from $15.00 to $10.00 and set a neutral rating for the company in a research report on Monday, March 21st.
-Finally, UBS Group downgraded LifeStance Health Group from a buy rating to a neutral rating and cut their target price for the company from $19.00 to $10.00 in a research report on Thursday, March 17th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of $16.00.
+LFST has been the subject of a number of other reports.
+UBS Group lowered LifeStance Health Group from a “buy” rating to a “neutral” rating and lowered their price target for the company from $19.00 to $10.00 in a research report on Thursday, March 17th.
+Morgan Stanley lowered their price target on LifeStance Health Group from $15.00 to $10.00 and set an “equal weight” rating for the company in a research report on Friday, December 17th.
+Finally, The Goldman Sachs Group lowered their price target on LifeStance Health Group from $15.00 to $10.00 and set a “neutral” rating for the company in a research report on Monday, March 21st.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $16.00.

-In related news, CFO Jesse Michael Bruff sold 18,401 shares of LifeStance Health Group stock in a transaction on Monday, March 14th.
-The stock was sold at an average price of $7.92, for a total transaction of $145,735.92.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+In other LifeStance Health Group news, CFO Jesse Michael Bruff sold 18,401 shares of the firm’s stock in a transaction dated Monday, March 14th.
+The stock was sold at an average price of $7.92, for a total value of $145,735.92.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

-A number of institutional investors have recently bought and sold shares of LFST.
-Integral Health Asset Management LLC purchased a new stake in LifeStance Health Group during the 3rd quarter valued at $5,075,000.
-Strs Ohio bought a new position in shares of LifeStance Health Group during the 3rd quarter valued at about $155,000.
-Rock Springs Capital Management LP boosted its holdings in shares of LifeStance Health Group by 12.5% during the 3rd quarter.
-Rock Springs Capital Management LP now owns 1,687,500 shares of the company’s stock valued at $24,469,000 after purchasing an additional 187,500 shares during the last quarter.
-New York State Common Retirement Fund bought a new position in shares of LifeStance Health Group in the 3rd quarter valued at about $470,000.
-Finally, Koshinski Asset Management Inc. bought a new position in shares of LifeStance Health Group in the 4th quarter valued at about $34,000.
-72.58% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in LFST.
+Koshinski Asset Management Inc. purchased a new position in shares of LifeStance Health Group during the 4th quarter valued at about $34,000.
+Citigroup Inc. grew its position in LifeStance Health Group by 552.5% during the 3rd quarter.
+Citigroup Inc. now owns 5,546 shares of the company’s stock worth $80,000 after acquiring an additional 4,696 shares during the last quarter.
+Royal Bank of Canada grew its position in LifeStance Health Group by 39,407.1% during the 3rd quarter.
+Royal Bank of Canada now owns 5,531 shares of the company’s stock worth $80,000 after acquiring an additional 5,517 shares during the last quarter.
+Harel Insurance Investments & Financial Services Ltd. bought a new position in LifeStance Health Group during the 4th quarter worth approximately $85,000.
+Finally, Strs Ohio bought a new position in LifeStance Health Group during the 3rd quarter worth approximately $155,000.
+72.58% of the stock is currently owned by institutional investors.

 LifeStance Health Group, Inc, through its subsidiaries, provides outpatient mental health services to children, adolescents, adults, and geriatrics.
 It offers patients a suite of mental health services, including psychiatric evaluations and treatment, psychological, and neuropsychological testing, as well as individual, family, and group therapy.